cottayson/observablehq-dark-theme/README.md

 # What it is?
-Is a dark theme for <https://observablehq.com>
+It is a dark theme for <https://observablehq.com>

 # How to use
 1. Install [Violentmonkey](https://violentmonkey.github.io/) extension